helm/helm-www/content/en/docs/community/developers.md

 ### Git Conventions

 We use Git for our version control system.
 The `master` branch is the home of the current development candidate.
 Releases are tagged.
-If you are working on patches for Helm v2, the branch `dev-v2` is the base branch from which Helm 2 releases are cut.

 We accept changes to the code via GitHub Pull Requests (PRs).
 One workflow for doing this is as follows: